-G4PhotoElectricAngularGeneratorPolarized angular generator.
+For polarized model alternative angular generator is applied G4PhotoElectricAngularGeneratorPolarized.
 This model models the double differential cross section (for angles θ and φ) and thus it is capable of account for polarization of the incident photon.
 The developed generator was based in the research of Sauter in 1931[2].
 The Sauter's formula was recalculated by Gavrila in 1959 for the K-shell [3] and in 1961 for the L-shells [4].
-These new double differential formulas have some limitations, $\alpha Z <<1$ and have a range between $0.1 < \beta <0.99$ c.
+These new double differential formulas have some limitations, $\alpha Z <<1$ and have a range between $0.1 < \beta < 0.99$ c.